-Watch All Episodes Of ‘Bleach’ Anime Online On Tubi TV: Free Digital Streaming TV Partners With Viz Media
+Watch All Episodes Of 'Bleach' Anime Online On Tubi TV: Free Digital Streaming TV Partners With Viz Media

 — JaymesHanson (@JamesHanson94) April 18, 2017

 Association with Viz Media is certainly a very important step for Tubi TV.
 The digital streaming network can now easily add a number of anime series that have been brought to America by Viz Media.
-Tubi TV currently boasts of a huge and continually growing library of videos, which includes Oscar-winning movies and Emmy-winning TV shows that span genres from comedy, drama, family & kids, classics and horror, to niche segments such as Korean, Chinese and British TV series, reported Anime News Network.
+Tubi TV currently boasts of a huge and continually growing library of videos, which includes Oscar-winning movies and Emmy-winning TV shows that span genres from comedy, drama, family & kids, classics, and horror, to niche segments such as Korean, Chinese, and British TV series, reported Anime News Network.

-Speaking about the partnership that will surely have a deep impact on online anime distribution, and certainly affect other dominant players like Netflix and Amazon, Brian Ige, Viz Media Vice President, Animation said,
+Speaking about the partnership that will surely have a deep impact on online anime distribution, and certainly affect other dominant players like Netflix and Amazon, Brian Ige, Viz Media Vice President, Animation said the following.

 “For more than thirty years, we’ve brought the finest in manga and anime to English-speaking fans across the world.
 This partnership with Tubi TV helps us build on that momentum and expand our audience as more and more viewers around the globe continue to clamor for our unique brand of entertainment.”